 consistency that will stay on a spoon, not soup-like.)

-Cook on low 4 hours.
+Cook on low at least 4 hours.
 Separate into serving size containers and freeze.

 For raw option: Use fresh, well-rinsed produce, or thaw frozen smaller volumes and puree in blender adding broth or water to preferred consistency.